Cein-Markey/roman-numeral-converter/README.md

 * <a href="https://facebook.github.io/react/index.html">React</a>
 * <a href="http://jasmine.github.io/">Jasmine</a>

+##Library Use Only
+To use the raw roman library run `npm i roman-numeral-converter-mmxvi`

+Documentation can be found at <a href="https://github.com/Cein-Markey/roman-numeral-conversion-library">this</a> Github repo

 ##Dependencies
 <a href="https://nodejs.org/en/">Node 5.4.1</a> is needed to run the application on your local machine